firstprayer/firstprayer.github.com/_posts/2015-01-11-using-decorators-in-django.md

 {% highlight python %}
 def writers_required(controller):
-    """Require the user log on, and has 'writer' role""" def inner(*args, **kwargs):
+    """Require the user log on, and belongs to the 'writer' role""" def inner(*args, **kwargs):
         request = args[0]
         if 'user' not in request.session: